SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 Report name:
 Workspace:
 Report purpose:
-Report status: Sandbox / learning artefact
+Report status:
 ```

 ### Reflection questions

-- Is the report clearly labelled?
+* Is the report clearly labelled?
-- Is the report purpose easy to understand?
+* Is the report purpose easy to understand?
-- Is it clear that this is a sandbox artefact?
+* Is it clear that this is a sandbox artefact?

 ## Activity 2: Check report context